CodeWithArghya/LMS-Backend/README.md

 # After Testing API'S upload result in proper format, link will be provided later

 # Testing will be done by Bapan withing 22/12/2024

+# Rest APi Urls thats are required to check in POSTMAN Desktop(both input, output in json, auth validation: otp through email, error check)

+# Details of APIS for auth of both student and instructors

+1. http://127.0.0.1:8000/auth/student/register/ -> [POST method with JSON body- email, username, first_name, last_name, password, password2]
+2. http://127.0.0.1:8000/auth/student/verify-otp/ -> [POST method with JSON body- email,otp] 6 digit otp will be sent in email inbox/spambox
+   \*\* read the otp email & after verification see the verification email message also.
+3. http://127.0.0.1:8000/auth/student/login/ -> [POST method with JSON body- username, password]
+4. http://127.0.0.1:8000/auth/student/profile/ -> [GET method without any JSON body, but in header must provide access_token which you will get after login response as Bearer token....... and enable Authorization in header]

+==== For Instructor 5. http://127.0.0.1:8000/auth/student/singnup/ -> [POST method with JSON body- email, username, first_name, last_name, password, password2] 6. http://127.0.0.1:8000/auth/student/otp-verify/ -> [POST method with JSON body- email,otp] 6 digit otp will be sent in email inbox/spambox
+\*\* read the otp email & after verification see the verification email message also.
+7. http://127.0.0.1:8000/auth/student/login/ -> [POST method with JSON body- username, password] 8. http://127.0.0.1:8000/auth/instructor/profile/ -> [GET method without any JSON body, but in header must provide access_token which you will get after login response as Bearer token....... and enable Authorization in header]

+# Test all the APIS as per instructions above

+# Test both the positive response and negtive response to check either all reponse and error messages are working properly or not

+# save all the screenshots and share your test result in proper google form, link will be provied you here.

+# Link of Google form to upload all result -